LexBorisoff/web-cli/README.md

 ```

 > ⚠️ Using the keys `foo` and `baz` is not valid because they do not point to a string value!

+When the `--search` option is not provided, the CLI will use either the string value or the `main` property's value, depending on how the `search` config is defined.

 #### **_Multiple options_**